Definition

 Moved

-How many reached the next revenue stage?
+How many reached the next workflow stage?

 Tasks